-For example, while the degradation of individual PPCPs identified in Project 2 was relatively fast (half-lives of less than 30 days), the presence of two PPCPs in a simple mixture increased the persistence of both PPCPs.54
+For example, while the degradation of individual PPCPs identified in Project 2 was relatively fast (half-lives of less than thirty days), the presence of two PPCPs in a simple mixture increased the persistence of both PPCPs.36

-B.2.3.
-Susceptible Groups
+3. Susceptible Groups

 Specific population segments or groups may be unusually susceptible to adverse effects from exposure to PPCPs.
-Children, for example, are thought to be particularly susceptible as are pregnant women.55 As Collier has noted:
+Children, for example, are thought to be particularly susceptible, as are pregnant women."
+As Collier has noted:

 [L]ong-term exposure to such chemicals, for example in children, could potentially cause long-term changes affecting organ systems and/or structural function.
-In addition, exposure to pharmaceuticals during the fetal period when many of the growth and development patterns for later life are laid down, may induce subtle changes that take years to manifest, but eventually have measurable physiological, morphological, or cognitive effects.56 Other groups such as the elderly, the infirm, or the immunocompromised may also be unusually susceptible.57 Research regarding the impacts of exposure to PPCPs on these and other population segments or groups is ongoing.
+In addition, exposure to pharmaceuticals during the fetal period when many of the growth and development patterns for later life are laid down, may induce subtle changes that take years to manifest, but eventually have measurable physiological, morphological, or cognitive effects.38

+Other groups such as the elderly, the infirm, or the immunocompromised may also be unusually susceptible.^{} Research regarding the impacts of exposure to PPCPs on these and other population segments or groups is ongoing.

-B.2.4.
-Environmental Health Impacts
+4. Environmental Health Impacts

-Human beings are not exposed continuously to water supplies containing PPCPs.
-The same cannot be said for aquatic species, which by their very nature are continuously exposed to water supplies containing PPCPs.58 Such species "are exposed continually, over many generations, to the higher concentrations of pharmaceuticals that linger in surface water."59 This exposure may result in "endocrine disruptions, reproductive effects and renal deterioration in fish, among other damage."60
+Human beings are not exposed continuously to fresh water resources containing PPCPs.
+The same cannot be said for aquatic species, which by their very nature are continuously exposed to water supplies containing PPCPs.[®] Such species "are exposed continually, over many genera-